-Now that the holidays are over (however they looked for you in 2020!), we are facing our coldest days here in Manitoba, which means soup season is still going strong.
+Now that the holidays are over, we are facing our coldest days here in Manitoba, which means soup season is going strong.

-This Potato Leek Soup is a healthy soup recipe that requires just a few ingredients, making it the perfect midweek dinner!
+This Potato Leek Soup recipe is easy and healthy, and it only requires a few ingredients, making it perfect for midweek dinner!